 Our introductory Buddhism 1.0 course offers participants the basics teachings and practices to beginners or for those who need a refresher course.
 We have divided the course into two modules.
 Our Buddhism 1.0: Discover a Philosophy of Life provides an excellent overview of the fundamentals of Buddhism with some basic mindfulness and sitting meditation instruction.
 Our Buddhism 1.0: Basic Practices and Teachings offers a look at The Four Noble Truths with a focus on essential mindfulness practices such as mindfulness and sitting, voice, eating, and walking meditation, telephone and hugging meditation, dealing with anger, and deep listening and speaking.
+Our third module is titled Buddhism 1.0: The Eight Steps to Happiness which explores the wisdom and morality teachings and mental discipline of the Noble Eightfold Path and how to live it in 21st century America.

 IMPORTANT: These modules will be reoccurring so if you missed one of them, you will be able to take the other sometime in the future; they are not separate or sequential modules but are of the same course, so it does not matter which one you begin taking first.